secretstartups/handbook/culture/inclusion/tmrg-caregivers/index.html.md

 **Purpose of the TMRG**

-The Caregiver TMRG provides a safe space for every GitLab team member to better understand the role of being a caregiver and to build a network of caregivers and their allies at GitLab.
+The Caregiver TMRG provides a safe space for every GitLab team member to better understand the role of being a caregiver and to build a network of caregivers (including working parents) and their allies at GitLab.
 This TMRG is non-exclusionary in nature and open to anyone at GitLab.

 "There are only four kinds of people in this world: those who have been caregivers, those who are currently caregivers, those who will be caregivers and those who will need caregivers.
 Caregiving is universal." --  Rosalynn Carter, Former First Lady of the United States